Launching DoorDash for Business

 The previous "DoorDash for Business" homepage had a number of usability problems.

+1. "Find Catering" search didn't actually work.
 The search results for restaurant selection that offered catering was simply the current DoorDash homepage with the search query "catering" pre-populated into the original DoorDash consumer application search bar.
 The search results at the time were also inaccurate because there were technical bugs behind the feature.

 2. Dropdown menu was broken.
 The main intention of the drop-down menu was to target cities that DoorDash was heavily active in.
 However, the sub-tabs were not incredibly useful when the city was not comprised of smaller regions.
 Plus, the top restaurant options themselves were not clickable, which further prevented the user from exploring the restaurant.
 This eliminated the intention of the design in the first place.